 CoTA's teaching artists are professionals within their own fields of study.

 Their work can be seen on stage, on exhibit and in publications worldwide.
 Several also serve as instructors at San Diego's public and private universities.
-In addition to serving as experts in their respective art forms, CoTA artists have undergone intensive training in backwards design, project-based learning, arts-infused pedagogy and the new academic standards, including Common Core, Next Generation Science and National Arts Standards.
+In addition to serving as experts in their respective art forms, CoTA teaching artists have undergone intensive training in backwards design, project-based learning, arts-integrated pedagogy and the new academic standards, including Common Core, Next Generation Science and National Core Arts Standards.

 Amanda Peñaloza-Banks, Teaching Artist (BA Honors, Contemporary Dance and Choreography, London Contemporary Dance School)

 “We dance in relationship to ourselves, others and the world around us.
 This whole-bodied immersion provides an opportunity for physical, cognitive and social-emotional growth.”

 Amanda Peñaloza-Banks’s dance pedagogy focuses on the the multi-faceted ways in which movement is beneficial to our wellbeing.
 With extensive training in dance performance, choreography, and teaching, she performed for 15 years with contemporary dance companies in Europe.
 The central role that European dance companies place on educational work began her 20+ years practice in the field of dance and movement education.